Skip to content

 • Coveralls

 Good housekeeping is critical on a construction site.
-Equipment, tools, and materials should always be put up and not left out.
-When this happens, there is more of a chance for workplace injuries.
-People will trip over tools and materials on the ground.
+Equipment, tools, and materials should always be put away in their proper places immediately after use.
+When the worksite is cluttered and disorganized, there is greater risk for workplace injuries.
+It's easy to trip over tools and materials that aren't stored safely.

 Training